timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

 <procedure>

-1. Connect to your Managed Service for TimescaleDB database using psql if you're not already connected:
+1. Use psql to connect to your Managed Service for TimescaleDB database if you're not already connected:

    ```bash